Please Note: We may receive commissions on purchases made from our chosen links.

 Converting The Sound

-Microphones or electronic pickups are used to convert the acoustic sound produced by the speaker, singer, or instrument into an electronic signal.
-This is done so that the signal can be carried by wire (called a snake) to an instrument (the mixer) which is then able to adjust the volume, tone, and other qualities of the signal.
+Microphones or electronic pickups are used to convert the acoustic sound produced by the speaker, singer, or instrument into an electric signal.
+This is done so that the signal can be carried by wire (called a snake) to a device (the mixer) which is then able to adjust the volume, tone, and other qualities of the signal.

 Mixing The Signal